Paroxysmisch/genome-assembly/dissertation/main.typ

 // where all $W^"n"$ and $b^"n"$, and $W^"e"$ and $b^"e"$ represent learnable parameters for transforming the node and edge features respectively ($W_1^"n" in bb(R)^(D times 2), W_1^"e" in bb(R)^(D times 2D)$, $W_2^"n", W_2^"e" in bb(R)^(D times D)$, and $b_1^"n", b_1^"e", b_2^"n", b_2^"e" in bb(R)^D$), and $D$ is the hidden dimension. $||$ denotes the concatenation operator.

 #modelexplanation[
-  SymGatedGCN+MambaEdge tests whether the model can recover the overlap length and similarity metrics used earlier, from raw read data (or alternatively generate even richer embeddings).
+  @symgatedgcn-mambaedge tests whether the model can recover the overlap length and similarity metrics used earlier, from raw read data (or alternatively generate even richer embeddings).
 ]

 === SymGatedGCN+RandomEdge <sec:symgatedgcn-randomedge>
-We use the same formulation as SymGatedGCN+MambaEdge, but replace the Mamba read encoding node feature $m_i in RR^D$ with a $D$-dimensional standard Normal distribution sample, such that $m_i ~ cal(N)(mu, Sigma)$, where $mu = bold(0) in RR^D$ and $Sigma = "diag"(bold(1)) in RR^(D times D)$.
+We use the same formulation as @symgatedgcn-mambaedge, but replace the Mamba read encoding node feature $m_i in RR^D$ with a $D$-dimensional standard Normal distribution sample, such that $m_i ~ cal(N)(mu, Sigma)$, where $mu = bold(0) in RR^D$ and $Sigma = "diag"(bold(1)) in RR^(D times D)$.

 #modelexplanation[
-  SymGatedGCN+RandomEdge tests whether the features encoded by Mamba are useful, by offering a performance lower-bound point of comparison.
-At its simplest, an untrained Mamba model acts as a neural hashing function, and so SymGatedGCN+MambaEdge should perform at least as well as SymGatedGCN+RandomEdge.
+  @symgatedgcn-randomedge tests whether the features encoded by Mamba are useful, by offering a performance lower-bound point of comparison.
+At its simplest, an untrained Mamba model acts as a neural hashing function, and so @symgatedgcn-mambaedge should perform at least as well as @symgatedgcn-randomedge.
 ]

 === Graph Adaptive Normalization Layer <sec:granola>